Participate as a Research Subject

 You may qualify if you:

-- Have a history of unusual experiences as defined by the “Unusual Experiences Inventory” (this is introduced as part of the screening process)
+- Have a history of unusual experiences as surveyed by the “Unusual Experiences Questionnaire“.
+This is part of our screening process for this study.

 - Are not currently pregnant

-Each imaging session will take approximately two hours or less including setup and practice time.
-We will run at least two sessions with each selected protocol.
-You will be able to discontinue participation at any time, or to elect to continue as you wish by mutual agreement with the investigators.
+If chosen for this study based on your history of replicable psi activity, you will participate in eeg imaging sessions in our lab in Charlottesville, VA.
+It will take approximately two hours or less including setup and practice time.
+The lab will run at least two sessions with each selected psi task and run the experiment.
+You will be able to discontinue participation at any time or to elect to continue as you progress through the psi task sessions.

-Compensation: Should the subject need to travel long distances to our lab setting here in Charlottesville, VA compensation may be provided in the form of travel and per diem expenses, otherwise there is no compensation.
+Compensation: If chosen for this study based on your history of replicable Psi activity, and need to travel long distances to our lab setting here in Charlottesville, VA, compensation may be provided in the form of travel and per diem expenses, otherwise there is no compensation.

-A near-death experience, or NDE, is a reported by many people when they are experiencing intense threat, are seriously ill or come close to death.
+A near-death experience, or NDE, is reported by many people when they are experiencing intense threat, are seriously ill, or come close to death.
 Although NDEs vary from one person to another, they often include such features as the following:

 - feeling very comfortable and free of pain